 - 1. There is no suffering when one gives way to temptation, but there is suffering if one resists it.
 But the very fact that Christ was tempted must have been especially painful for such a Holy One as He is.
 It would not bother a sinner too much since we are so accustomed to sin.
 But for One Who is infinitely holy and sinless, the very presence of sin to Him like this must have been very painful indeed. - 2. "succor" to help, assist.
 It also includes the idea of comfort.
 It is to rescue someone with provisions.
-The original Latin root literally signified "to run under" (Laurence Vance, Archaic Words and the Authorized Version, page 320).
+The original Latin root literally signified "to run under".
+63